 Introduction [1][2]

 Gene expression can be influenced by RNA silencing.
-This means, mRNA is transcriptional or post-transcriptional influenced by miRNA or siRNA.
-The consequence is, that the mRNA can’t be further processed and the protein, for which the mRNA is coding will not be produced.
+This means that mRNA is transcriptional or post-transcriptional influenced by miRNA or siRNA.
+The consequence is that the mRNA can’t be further processed and the protein, for which the mRNA is coding will not be produced.

 There are a lot of different techniques to achieve a RNA silencing.
 One possibility is the use of Agrobacterium tumefaciens, which is a soil-borne bacterium.
 The WT causes the crown gall disease in plants.
 A horizontal gene transfer mechanism, which leads to silencing of a specific gene, is responsible for this disease.
 The mechanism can be altered in the labour.
 So, other genes of interest can be silenced and the effect for the organism can be studied.
 Two modified bacteria lines are used in this experiment to silence specific genes.
 Agrobacterium tumefaciens are able to insert their own DNA into plant cells.
 The product of inserted DNA is typically siRNA or miRNA, which binds to specific mRNA.
-The binding leads to the degradation of the mRNA and finally to the above descripted effects.
+The binding leads to the degradation of the mRNA and finally to the above described effects.

 Hypothesis

-The GFP-expressing plant, which was infiltrated with the Agro-gffg suspension, will not fluorescence.
-The one which was infiltrated with mock will fluorescence.
+The GFP-expressing plant, which was infiltrated with the Agro-gffg suspension, will not fluorescesce any more.
+The one which was infiltrated with mock will still fluorescence.

 When a WT plant is infiltrated with Agro-TRV-PDS, the leaves are bleached.
 If it was infiltrated with mock, no change is observed.